Siera Bearchell: Miss Universe 2016

 In 2016, Bearchell returned to Miss Universe Canada, where she was crowned Miss Universe Canada 2016, after previously placing as the first runner-up in 2013.
 As Miss Universe Canada, she was given the right to represent Canada at the Miss Universe 2016 competition, to be held in Manila, Philippines.

 Upon her arrival at Miss Universe, Bearchell became the victim of cyberbullying, with commentators making negative remarks regarding Bearchell's weight and appearance.
 Following these attacks, Bearchell received widespread media attention for breaking norms regarding the bodies of beauty pageant contestants, and for advocating for body positivity.
+When one reporter asked her during a media event, “How does it feel to be so much… larger than the other delegates?” her response was "It feels great".
 Bearchell went on to place in the top nine at Miss Universe, becoming the first Canadian entrant to reach the semifinals since Alice Panikian at Miss Universe 2006; the eventual winner of the competition was Iris Mittenaere, who had been crowned Miss France 2016.
 After the end of her reign, Bearchell crowned Lauren Howe as her Miss Universe Canada successor in 2017.

 Personal life

-Bearchell married Dr. Brennen Wray, a dentist, in November 2017 in Las Vegas, Nevada, just prior to attending Miss Universe 2017 They have one daughter, Lily Jaymes, born in 2019 and a son, Iver Thomas Scott, born in 2022.
+Bearchell married Brennan Wray, in November 2017 in Las Vegas, Nevada, just prior to attending Miss Universe 2017 They have one daughter, Lily Jaymes, born in 2019 and a son, Iver Thomas Scott, born in 2022.